January 31st, 2022

 Section 3.
-The emblem of the Phi Society shall be a Maltese cross with its arms joined by a circle upon which there shall be written “Virtus, Libertas, et Scientia” and in the center of which there shall appear the Greek letter Phi.
+The emblem of the Phi Society shall be a Maltese cross with its arms joined by a circle upon which there shall be written: “Virtus, Libertas, et Scientia” and in the center of which there shall appear the Greek letter Phi.

-Article XI.
+Article XIV.
 Amendment Procedure